Enron-Discussion-NLP/Capstone/README.md

 <p>In this unsupervised machine learning project we are exploring and analyzing Enron employee emails.
 We are using topic modeling, sentiment analysis, and time series analysis to identify trends in communication themes over time.
 For our MVP we are looking at a corpus of 5,575 emails sent by people of interest, as identified by the official congressional report on the role of Enron's board of directors (https://bit.ly/3Hjz5rI) on the collapse of the company.

 ## Initial Hypothesis
-<p>Our initial hypothesis is that there will be distinct trends in email topics and sentiment over time.
+Our initial hypothesis is that there will be distinct trends in email topics and sentiment over time.

 ## Background
-<p>Enron Corporation was a major American energy, commodities, and services company that declared bankruptcy in December 2001 after over a decade of fraudulent accounting practices.
+Enron Corporation was a major American energy, commodities, and services company that declared bankruptcy in December 2001 after over a decade of fraudulent accounting practices.
 During an error of more lenient financial regulations and high market speculation, Enron hid its financial losses in special purposes entities, making it appear much more profitable on paper than it actually was.
 <br><br>
-<p>Enron has become synonymous with willful corporate fraud and corruption.
+Enron has become synonymous with willful corporate fraud and corruption.
 The scandal also brought into question the accounting practices and activities of many corporations in the United States and was a factor in the enactment of the Sarbanes-Oxley Act of 2002.
 The scandal also affected the greater business world by causing the dissolution of the Arthur Andersen accounting firm, which had been Enron's main auditor for years.

 ## Business Goal
 Company leaders, lawmakers, and the public will be able to use our analysis to identify key themes in communication between persons of interest in the early stages of investigating suspicious organizational activity.